Avaldsnes Royal Manor Project

 The main research aim is to investigate the royal manors’ position in the early Norwegian kingdom, as well as in the kingdom’s prehistory in the first millennium AD.

-The excavations at Avaldsnes will be carried out during the summers of 2011 and 2012.
+The excavations at Avaldsnes were carried out during the summers of 2011 and 2012.

 Written sources tell us that Avaldsnes was a royal manor in the 11th century AD, however it is likely that the farm held a prominent position for a long time prior to this.
 The excavations will contribute to the assessment of what kind of settlement there was at Avaldsnes in the Iron Age and medieval period, and at what times the settlement should be classified as a royal manor.